 When a user provides liquidity to a pool they specify a price bucket ("bucket" for short).
 Within the contract this is known as deposit and is recorded as an amount of quote token owed by the contract to the depositor.
 Deposits are liabilities of the pool.
 Users may also place collateral into a bucket, usually via a trade or as the result of a liquidation auction.
 Each bucket maintains a claimable collateral account to reflect the presence of this collateral in the bucket.
 Collateral is exchangeable with quote tokens at the price of the bucket.
 Finally, a record is kept of which portion of the content's of the bucket is owed to each liquidity provider.
-For example, if there are two depositors in a bucket, whether it be quote token, collateral, or a combination of the two.
+For example, if there are two depositors in a bucket and each has contributed 100 quote token, each would be entitled to 50% of the contents of the bucket, whether it be quote token, collateral, or a combination of the two.
 If a bucket has both deposit and claimable collateral, users redeeming LPB have the choice of which form to withdraw, with the price of the bucket itself being the rate of exchange between deposit and claimable collateral.
 The exchange rates between LPB in price bucket with price p, and quote token (deposit) and collateral token (claimable collateral) are: